jim-collier/x9git/project/design.md

 - Any command named inside an error message, or in the built-in help, has to be one the parser still accepts.
 The help is the only documentation most people read, so it drifting is a defect, not a typo.

+- A recursive or forced removal may only target a path the running script itself created, and has to be able to prove it.
+	- In practice that means the path came straight from `mktemp` and nothing else ever assigns it.
+	- Where a path arrives from outside - an argument, an environment variable - proof means a marker the script wrote when it built the directory.
+Absent marker, absent removal.
+	- Every such removal is written so an unset variable stops it rather than widening it, because the failure mode of getting this wrong is not recoverable.
+	- The one product-side temp path is the throwaway git dir the publish preview uses.
+It is removed on the exit path, so an interrupt cannot strand it.

 ## Direction decisions

 - There is no bare `commit` and no bare `pull`.
 Both were escape hatches around the workflow the tool exists to enforce.